KotDCG/KotDCG.github.io/King of the Dead.md

    [ Gate ] [ Face down ] [ Face up ] [ Face up ] [ Face up ] [ Face up ] [ Well ]
    ```

 3. Set up play areas.
 Each player sets up their play area by shuffling their starting cards and drawing 5.
-Place the remaning cards face-down in a draw pile, and designate a place for a personal discard.
+Place the remaining cards face-down in a draw pile, and designate a place for a personal discard.
 4. Determine first player.

 ## Gameplay